kacarscadden/CompBioLabsAndHomework/indepProject/CARSCADDEN_IndependentProjectInfo.md

 NOTE - my analyses rely upon 2 of these data sheets: the plant abundance data sheet (where complete plant names are provided) and the interaction network.
 In future analyses, I aim to incorporate the other data provided (traits, background availability of resource species) to compare other types of niche breadth measures.

 #### Anticipated challenges
 I anticipated parsing and subsetting would be major components of this assignment.
-Plant species names contain author names in different formats, sequence data is often provided with multiple gene sequences under the same accession number, and had to remove plant species from the interaction network if I could not find corresponding sequence data.
+Plant species names contain author names in different formats, sequence data is often provided with multiple gene sequences under the same accession number, and I had to remove plant species from the interaction network if I could not find corresponding sequence data.
 I invested time learning how to web scrape and use existing functions to interact with GenBank's API that makes sequence data available.
 Sequence data is returned in lists, so much of the challenge was also learning how to deal with list format data.

 ## Results and conclusions from my analyses